Your Introduction to the Mexico City Fonda

 Most restaurants offer lunch.
-Fondas will offer only lunch.
+Fondas will offer ONLY lunch.

 Comida Corrida is the essential fare at any fonda.
-To put it simply, it’s the a fixed-price lunch menu.
+To put it simply, it’s a fixed-price lunch menu.

 Importantly, some busier fondas will default international visitors to la Carta, the a-la carte menu.
 This is because they assume international, or just non-regular, customers don’t want the prix-fixe.